-- 8 Click BIOS to view the BIOS versions. - 9 Identify the latest BIOS file and click Download. - 10 Select your preferred download method in the Please select your download method below window, click Download File.
+- 4 If you are unable to locate or find the Service Tag, click the Product Category of your computer. - 5 Choose the Product Type from the list. - 6 Select your computer model and the Product Support page of your computer appears. - 7 Click Get drivers and click View All Drivers.
+The Drivers and Downloads page opens. - 8 On the Drivers and Downloads screen, under the Operating System drop-down list, select BIOS. - 9 Identify the latest BIOS file and click Download File.
+You can also analyze which drivers need an update.
+To do this for your product, click Analyze System for Updates and follow the instructions on the screen. - 10 Select your preferred download method in the Please select your download method below window, click Download File.
 The File Download window appears. - 11 Click Save to save the file on your computer. - 12 Click Run to install the updated BIOS settings on your computer.
 Follow the instructions on the screen. - (i) NOTE: It is recommended not to update the BIOS version for more than 3 revisions.
 For example: If you want to update the BIOS from 1.0 to 7.0, then install version 4.0 first and then install version 7.0.